ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[R250]** The history of the state of an account MUST be represented by a cryptographic vector commitment.

-This is required because not only does each state have to have structural integrity at all times but also its history with the causal connection between states.
+This is required because not only does each state have to have structural integrity at all times but also its history with a causal connection between states.

 **[R251]** The state of an account MUST be minimally comprised of the following elements:
-* Account Number
+* Account Identifier
 * Owner(s)
 * Authorization Condition (if more than one owner)
 * Account Nonce
 * Value-Accounting Balance(s)
 * State Object Prover System representation (if an account is associated with a state object)
-* State object storage (if an account is associated with a state object)
+* State Object storage (if an account is associated with a state object)

-**[R252]** The state of a BPI subject account MUST only be changed based on a valid transaction originating from the BPI subject account owner.
+**[R252]** The state of an account MUST only be changed based on a valid transaction compliant with the account authorization condition(s).

-**[R253]** The state of a BPI state object account MUST only be changed based on valid a transaction originating from a BPI subject account or another BPI state object account.
+**[R253]** The state of a state object MUST only be changed based on valid a transaction compliant with the authorization condition(s) of the account to which the state object belongs.

 This document will discuss the requirements of a transaction and what constitutes a valid transaction in the next section.
-Note, that an account may be associated with the state of a workstep instance.
+Note, that an account is associated with a workstep instance through the shared state objects.

 ## 6.5 BPI Transactions
-Account states, and therefore, the state of BPI subjects, BPI state objects, and, thus, agreement states are altered through BPI transactions submitted by requesters of (commercial) state changes from their accounts.
+Account states, and therefore, the state of BPI state objects, and, thus, agreement states are altered through BPI transactions submitted by requesters of (commercial) state changes from their accounts.
 In the following, this document specifies requirements for the structure and characteristics of transactions.

 **[R254]** Each transaction MUST have minimally the following identifiers:
-* Workflow ID (UID)
-* Workflow Instance ID (UID)
+* Workflow (instance) ID (UID)
-* Workstep ID (UID)
-* Workstep Instance ID (UID)
+* Workstep (instance) ID (UID)
 * Transaction ID (UID)

-Note that the Workflow ID may be the same as Workstep ID if the workflow has only one workstep.
+Note that a Workflow (Instance) ID may be the same as a Workstep (Instance) ID, if the workflow has only one workstep.

 **[R255]** The Workflow Instance ID MUST be derivable from the Workflow ID.

 **[R256]** The Workstep Instance ID MUST be derivable from the Workstep ID.

-**[D36]** Each Transaction ID SHOULD be generated by the transaction originator/sender.
+**[D36]** A Transaction ID SHOULD be generated by the transaction originator/sender.

-**[R257]** Each transaction MUST have a `From` (Sender) and a `To` (Receiver) element each containing the respective Sender and Receiver account numbers.
+**[R257]** A Transaction MUST have a `From` (Sender) and a `To` (Receiver) element each containing the respective Sender and Receiver account numbers.

 **[R258]** Each transaction MUST have a deterministic nonce based on the account of the sender.

-**[R259]** Each transaction MUST contain a representation of the (commercial) document as a state object constituting the suggested new agreement state, such that it can be validated by the prover system associated with the account of the state object representing the agreement state to be altered.
+**[R259]** Each transaction MUST contain a representation of the (commercial) document as a state object constituting the suggested new agreement state, such that it can be validated by the prover system associated with the account associated with the state object representing the agreement state to be altered.

 **[R260]** If there is more than one prover system associated with the receiver account, the transaction MUST unambiguously identify which prover system the transaction is targeting.

-**[R261]** Each transaction MUST contain the cryptographic digital signature of the owner(s) of the Sender account.
+**[R261]** A transaction MUST contain the cryptographic digital signature of one or more of the owner(s) of the Sender account compliant with the account's authorization condition.

 **[R262]** A transaction MUST be considered invalid if one of the following conditions is met:
 * The transaction nonce is not equal to the account nonce plus 1.
 * The cryptographic signature of the account owner(s) on the transaction cannot be verified
+* The account authorization condition for the Sender account is not met.
-* The transaction does not have an existing Workflow ID, Workflow Instance ID, Workstep ID, Workstep Instance ID
+* The transaction does not have an existing Workflow (Instance) ID, Workstep (Instance) ID
-* The transaction `From` or `To` are not valid account numbers
+* The transaction `From` or `To` are not valid account identifiers
 * The transaction is not well-formed based on the requirements of the chosen prover system of the Receiver Account

 Note, that this is only a minimal set of requirements on an invalid transaction.
 Each BPI can define other requirements not covered above.